jt6161/churro-gonutz/README.md

 As a user I go to the Home page and see a splash page with contact information on Churro GoNutz and logo.
 It will feature a photo of one of the products. - DONE

 As a user I go to the products page to view products in a list.
-Here I can click on a product to add it to my order(cart). - DONE but need to create CART to connect button.
+Here I can click on a product to add it to my order(cart). - DONE

 As a user I go to my order(cart) page to see my order.
 As a user I can remove, add or delete items from my order until it is correct.
 I can send a message to the employees of Churro Gonutz to start to prepare my order.
+ADDED BUTTONS

-As a user/employee of Churro Gonutz I can view  contain customers orders.
+As a user/employee of Churro Gonutz I can view customers orders.
 As a user/employee I can prep the orders for the customers to be picked up at the current location of Churro Gonutz.
+SAME PAGE AS ABOVE